hlship/cli-tools/README.md

 Inside the body, the value will be bound to local symbol `verbose`.

-`defcommand` always adds a `-h` / `--help` flag, and implements it; the body does not get executed if help is requested, or if there's any kind of validation error processing command line arguments.
+`defcommand` always adds a `-h` / `--help` flag, and implements it; the body does not get evaluated if help is requested, or if there's any kind of validation error processing command line arguments.

 A namespace with commands is only part of the solution, to get from a terminal command line